 1st investigations to order

-- brain MRI without and with intravenous contrast
+- brain and pituitary MRI without and with intravenous contrast

 - erythrocyte sedimentation rate